MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project task

-A specific unit of work within a project that contributes to the overall completion of the project's objectives.
-Tasks are individual activities or assignments that need to be accomplished to move the project forward.
-Each task is defined by its scope, duration, resources required, and any dependencies it might have on other tasks.
+A project task is a specific unit of work in a project that contributes to the overall completion of the project's objectives.
+Tasks are individual activities or assignments that must be completed to move the project forward.
+Each task is defined by its scope, its duration, the resources that it requires, and any dependencies that it has on other tasks.

 ### Project type